Does Folic Acid Affect Thyroid Levels? Understanding the Link

 "The content below is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition."

-Folic acid, or folate, is one of these key nutrients in our diet.
-When we do not take in a sufficient amount of folate, it can affect thyroid function.
+Folic acid (or folate) is one of these key nutrients in our diet.
+When intake is insufficient, it may affect overall health, including thyroid function.

 Table of Contents